-When touring my native region of Podpoľanie (pronounced as Podpolyanyie) a couple of weeks ago, I went to see two bakeries, whose owners were kind enough to show me their premises, and let me take a few pictures of their bread.
-Those above and in the gallery below are from the Vidlička & Son Bakery, a family-run business specializing in wheat-rye bread, rolls and fine pastries.
-The family use their own formula and a very specific method of preparing the dough, which allows plenty of time for the dough to rise.
+When touring my native region of Podpoľanie a couple of weeks ago, I went to see two bakeries whose owners were kind enough to let me take a few pictures of their breads.
+The Vidlička & Son Bakery is a family-run business specializing in wheat-rye bread, rolls and fine pastries.
+The family use their own recipes and a very specific method of preparing the dough, which allows plenty of time for it to rise.

-The father and the son told me their story of building a thriving, modern business from the old, dysfunctional community school.
-All with their own hands and the help of the family.
+The father and the son built a thriving business from an old dysfunctional community school.
+All with their own hands and the help of their extended family.

 The Hriňová Bakery is a small regional business that has been in operation for over 15 years now.
 They started with six bakers, but grew in size as the demand for their products rose over the years.
 Today the bakery has 40 people who deliver fabulous breads to local groceries, as well as most hotels and tourists resorts in the area.

 Their bread is more complex in texture and darker in colour because of the higher proportion of rye flour.
 Another popular ingredient in a Slovak bread is mashed potato, which adds springiness, an unmistakable flavour and a wonderful aroma to the final product.

 All breads at the Hriňová Bakery are kneaded by hand and baked in ovens resembling the traditional ones.As with the Detvian strudel, the wheat-rye bread from the Hriňová Bakery was awarded the Regional Product of Podpolanie Certificate.
 Apart from the various breads, the bakery also makes a wide range of fine pastries, steamed dumplings and rolls.